Sandia Mountains: Etymology

 Sandía means watermelon in Spanish, and is popularly believed to be a reference to the reddish color of the mountains at sunset.
 Also, when viewed from the west, the profile of the mountains is a long ridge, with a thin zone of green conifers near the top, suggesting the "rind" of the watermelon.
 However, as Robert Julyan notes, "the most likely explanation is the one believed by the Sandia Indians: the Spaniards, when they encountered the Pueblo in 1540, called it Sandia, because they thought the squash gourds growing there were watermelons, and the name Sandia soon was transferred to the mountains east of the pueblo."

 In Southern Tiwa, Posu gai hoo-oo means where water slides down arroyo.
 Sandia Pueblo Indians, who are Tiwa speakers, sometimes call the mountain Bien Mur, "big mountain".
-In Tewa, O:ku:p’į means turtle mountain (oku, turtle; p’į, mountain).
+In Tewa, Oekuu Pʼin (/tew/) means "turtle mountain" (oekuu, "turtle"; pʼin, "mountain").
 The Sandias are mentioned in pueblo mythology as a sacred mountain of the South of the Tewa.